 The Project is within the primary migration pathway of the whooping crane through the central Great Plains.
-Suitable whooping crane roosting and/or foraging habit ats occur within the Project area at major river crossings including the Platte, Loup, and Niobrara rivers.
-Designated Critical Habitat along the Platte River in Nebraska occurs several miles west of the Project (Canadian Wildlife Service and USFWS 2005).
-In addition to the major river crossings, there is the potential for suitable stopo for habitat within wetlands, shallow are as of reservoirs, and stock ponds within the Project area in Nebraska.
+Suitable whooping crane roosting and/or foraging habitats occur within the Project area at major river crossings including the Cheyenne River and the White River in South Dakota.
+In addition to the major river crossings, there is the potential for suitable stopover habitat within wetlands, shallow areas of reservoirs, and stock ponds within the Project area in South Dakota.

 No direct impacts to the whooping crane are anticipated from the construction of the proposed Project.
-The Platte, Loup, and Niobrara rivers would be crossed by horizontal directional drilling (HD), so potential habitat loss, alteration, or fragmentation would be negligible within the delineated bound my of the Platte, Loup, and Niobrara rivers.
-Minimal hand clearing of vegetation and limited human access would be required within the liparian areas of the river in order to use the HDD electronic guidance system that is associated with the drilling equipment, and in order to access the river to potentially withdraw water for the proposed Project's HDD and hydrostatic tests.
-Disturbance of non-forested vegetation within the HDD would be allowed to completely reverested to the proposed project of the proposed proj
+The Cheyenne and White rivers would be crossed by horizontal directional drilling (HDD), so potential habitat loss, alteration, or fragmentation would be negligible within the delineated boundaries of the Cheyenne and White rivers.
+Minimal hand clearing of vegetation and limited equipment access would be required within the riparian areas of these rivers in order to use the HDD electronic guidance system that is associated with the drilling equipment and in order to access these rivers to potentially withdraw water for the proposed Project's HDD and hydrostatic tests.
+Any vegetation disturbance within the HDD would be allowed to completely revegetate following construction.

-The primary construction-related impacts would be dist irbance and potential exposure to small fuel spills and leaks from construction machinery.
-The chance for construction-related spills within whooping prane roosting and foraging habitat is minimal.
-The CMRP (Attachment C) includes measures to minimize the likelihood of a spill occurring and to promptly respond to and clean up spills that may occur.
+The primary construction-related impacts would be disturbance and potential exposure to small fuel spills and leaks from construction machinery.
+The chance for construction-related spills within whooping crane roosting and foraging habitat is minimal.
+The CMRP (Attachment C) includes measures to minimize the likelihood of a spill occurring and to promptly respond to and clean-up spills that may occur.

-If pipeline construction-related activities were to occur in close proximity to migrating whooping cran is during spring and fall migration periods, environmental monitors would complete a brief survey of any wetland or riverine habitat areas potentially used by whooping cranes.
-The survey would be conducted in the morning before starting equipment using the Whooping Crane Survey Protocol previously developed by USFWS and the Nebraska Games and Parks Commission as outlined in the 2012 Technical Assistance Letter for the TransCa ada Keystone XL Pipeline issued by the USFWS Nebraska Ecological Services Field Office.
-If thooping cranes are sighted during the morning surveys or any time during the day, Keystone would immediately contact the USF VS for furthe instruction and require that all human activity and equipment start-up would be delayed within the USFWS determined distance of the cranes.
+If pipeline construction-related activities were to occur in close proximity to migrating whooping cranes during spring and fall migration periods, environmental monitors would complete a brief survey of any wetland or riverine habitat areas potentially used by whooping cranes.
+The survey would be conducted in the morning before starting equipment using the Whooping Crane Survey Protocol previously developed by the USFWS and Nebraska Games and Parks Commission as outlined in the 2012 Technical Assistance Letter for the TransCanada Keystone XL Pipeline issued by the USFWS Nebraska Ecological Services Field Office.
+If whooping cranes are sighted during the morning surveys or any time during the day, then Keystone would immediately contact the USFWS and South Dakota Department of Game, Fish and Parks (SDGFP) for further instruction and require that all human activity and equipment start-up be delayed within the USFWS-determined distance of the cranes.
 Work would resume once the birds have left the area.
-The environmental monitor would record the sighting, bird departure time, and work tart time on the survey form.
-Additionally, the USFWS would notify the compliance manager of whooping crane migration locations during the spring and fall migratory periods through information gathered from the whooping crane tracking program.
+The environmental monitor would record the sighting, bird departure time, and work start time on the survey form.
+Additionally, the USFWS would notify the compliance manager of whooping crane migration locations during the spring and fall migrations through information gathered from the whooping crane tracking program.
 If the migratory sighting locations are within a USFWS-approved distance from construction activities, then environmental monitors would conduct protocol level surveys of the appropriate portions of the Project.

-Dow ishielding of lights would be used if nighttime wo k is necessary for the HDD during the spring and fall whooping crane migrations in areas that provide suitable habitat.
+Downshielding of lights would be done should HDD occur at night during the spring and fall whooping crane migratory period in areas that provide suitable stopover habitat.